darshitpanchal512/Camera-LiDAR-Radar-sensor-fusion-for-3D-object-detection/README.md

 ## Model weights

-Pretrained weights are **not included** in this repository.
+**Pretrained weights are **not included** in this repository.
 The AI inference backbone in `src/car_inference/` builds on [fregu856/3DOD_thesis](https://github.com/fregu856/3DOD_thesis) — please download the KITTI Frustum-PointNet weights from that repository directly.
+The finalized team model in `src_finalized/` was trained on nuScenes and those weights are also not distributed here.**

 ## Data